sjbevins/n8n-arxiv-digest/README.md

 5. Enter app name: `n8n`
 6. Click **"Create"**
 7. Copy the **16-character password** (e.g., `abcd efgh ijkl mnop`)
-   - Save this somewhere safe — you won't see it again
+   - Save this somewhere safe, you won't see it again
    - You'll enter it in n8n later (Step 10)

 ---